kavia-common/edutrack-learning-platform-282005-282014/frontend_lms/README_PREVIEW.md

   # This builds with source maps, runs source-map-explorer, and emits analyzer-report.html

 - If running in CI, ensure REACT_APP_ENABLE_SOURCE_MAPS=true for analyze only; keep it false for production builds.

+Note: Courses/Sections navigation has been removed from the layout and top-level UI.
+Any prior links or side drawer content related to courses/sections are no longer visible.